Joseph Schneider Haus Museum opens a window to Ontario history. Explore the daily life of an immigrant Mennonite family in 19th century Ontario.

 The Joseph Schneider Haus once stood on a very large farm property but is now squished in between a couple of much newer buildings (and the back yard is the park).

 Still, the land surrounding the Joseph Schneider Haus is worthy of attention.
-Before you even before you enter the house, you’ll see several interesting outbuildings and artifacts including a hand pump, an open fireplace, a cookhouse that smelled of apple when I was there, and a very cosy-looking two-seater outhouse (thank God for progress!
+Before you even before you enter the house, you’ll see several interesting outbuildings and artifacts including a hand pump, an open fireplace, a cookhouse, and a very cosy-looking two-seater outhouse (thank God for progress!
 Some things do get better with time).
 Also near the house is a garden.

 This is a “kitchen garden”, which was traditionally tended by the women of the house.
 Within the white picket fence, the women grew vegetables to eat (this was sort of your “corner store”), as well as herbs for cooking and medicinal purposes.
 As the interpreter on duty explained, during this era, the women were the “doctors” of the house, using the knowledge passed on from their mothers to care for their families and treat common ailments.